 - People are likely to trivialize harsher messages on the internet because the distance makes it easier to digest.

 Does the ODE always occur?

 It seems intuitive that all of us are permanently experiencing online disinhibition at various levels based on what we do on the internet.
 However, research shows that sometimes the exact opposite occurs – online anonymity reduces our tendency to overshare or act emotionally.
-In one study, researchers analyzed 154 personal blogs and found that those who share their own image in the blog post tend to disclose more about their thoughts.
-They concluded that anonymity was linked to lesser (not more) self-disclosure; not as expected because of ODE.
+In one study, researchers analyzed 154 personal blogs and found that those who share their own images in the blog post tend to disclose more about their thoughts.
+They concluded that anonymity was linked to lesser (not more) self-disclosure, not as expected because of ODE.
 However, this is not completely in contrast with ODE because there is a fair chance that some people have different motivations for online behavior.
-Motivation to fully express oneself could include sharing photos as well as opinions where feeling “exposed” (that could restrict expression) on the internet isn’t seen as a problem.
+Motivation to fully express oneself could include sharing photos as well as opinions where feeling “exposed” (which would normally restrict self-expression) on the internet isn’t seen as a problem.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?

 Hey!
 Thank you for reading; hope you enjoyed the article.
 I run Cognition Today to paint a holistic picture of psychology.
 My content here is referenced and featured in NY Times, Forbes, CNET, Entrepreneur, Lifehacker, 10-15 books, academic courses, and research papers.